uvlens/edu_sdk/README.md

 3. Create a new text document.
 4. Open the newly created text document, navigate to "file" >> "save as" and save it as 'UVLensTutorial.html'.
 5. Repeat step 4 but this time name it 'UVLensTutorial.js'
-6. Now there should be 3 files in your newly created folder.
+6. There should be 3 files in your newly created folder.
 Feel free to delete the 'New Text Document' or keep it for further notes.

 ![Screenshot of files in folder](http://s13.postimg.org/b9w29po2v/files_in_folder.png)

-####_Now you need to download the SDK._
+####_Next you need to download the SDK._

 1. [Click here to download the SDK] (https://github.com/uvlens/edu_sdk/raw/master/UVLensSDK.js)	(or go to https://github.com/uvlens/edu_sdk/raw/master/UVLensSDK.js)
 2. Move the downloaded file to the folder you created earlier

-###_Now we're ready to get coding!_
+##_Now we're ready to get coding!_
 ####_Time to Set up your document_

 1. Open the **UVLensTutorial.html** file you created earlier using a text editor (preferably one designed for development eg. Notepad++ or Visual Studio Code)